Thames Tributary – tributary to the river Roding

 The Tributary rises in this area and flows northwards to the Roding.

 Post to the north Church Lane

 Post to the east Stapleford Abbotts

 Post to the south Lambourne

-hop’s Hall.
+Bishop’s Moat.
+Said to be the remains of a defensive structure for Bishop Spencer of Norwich and the original site of Bishop’s Hall.
 It appears to be a moated ancient wood with no evidence of a building.
-The wood comprises old coppiced Hornbeam, with oak and ash with holly and elder plus wild service-trees in the hedgerow round the large, deep moat.
+The wood comprises old coppiced hornbeam, with oak and ash with holly and elder plus wild service-trees in the hedgerow round the large, deep moat.

 Conduit wood.
 Ancient woodland.
 There are several ponds here and a spring which makes much if he wood wet underfoot.
 The wood is made up of oak, ash and Lime.